DateFit Blog

 What About Dating Apps?

-"Honestly?
-I'd rather a guy find me on a fitness dating app than approach me at the gym.
-At least on an app, I've opted into being approached." — Nicole, 25, figure competitor
+Plenty of women say they'd rather a guy find them on a fitness dating app than approach them at the gym.
+At least on an app, they've opted into being approached.

 This makes complete sense.
 Dating apps provide explicit consent to interaction.
 The gym doesn't.
 On a platform like DateFit — the world's largest dating app for the fitness community — both parties have signaled they're open to connection.
 There's no guessing, no anxiety about misreading signals, and no risk of making someone uncomfortable in their workout space.

-Several women specifically mentioned that they'd added their gym in their DateFit profile, and had matched with people who work out at the same location.
+Many members add their gym to their DateFit profile and match with people who train at the same location.
 Same gym connection, without the awkward cold approach.

-"We actually went to the same gym for months before matching on DateFit.
-We laughed about it on our first date.
-Way less weird than if he'd just walked up to me mid-set." — Priya, 28, Olympic lifter
+A common happy ending: two people go to the same gym for months, match on DateFit, and laugh about it on their first date.
+Way less weird than if he'd just walked up to her mid-set.

 The Gender Flip